Tell All About It (Design a Book Cover)

-- Teacher may choose to add audio to the assignment by having the students record short description of their cover and attach it to the slide.
+- The teacher may choose to add audio to the assignment by having the students record a short description of their cover and attach it to the slide.

-- Teacher may choose to follow up the lesson by having students choose a new story to read based on the slides of their classmates.
+- The teacher may choose to follow up the lesson by having students choose a new story to read based on the slides of their classmates.

 - Check for understanding

 - You may choose to grade the organizer students use for planning or the final book cover.